THE 360 ROUTE

 YOUR SALTWALK ROUTE…

-We transport you the 3 miles to the start by minibus to begin the Cami de Cavalls at post 01 001 in Sa Mesquida.
-This is a great way to disconnect yourself from civilisation as it’s very remote rural trails with a few ups and downs along the way.
-Don’t forget your lunch!
+We transport you 20 miles to the start from the Comitas Tramuntana hotel by minibus to begin the Cami de Cavalls at post 01 001 in Sa Mesquida.
+This day is a perfect way to disconnect yourself from civilisation as it’s very remote rural trails with a few ups and downs along the way.
+It all concludes in the resort town of Arenal at O’Malleys Irish bar where we’ll collect you from…after you’ve had a well earned drink if you fancy it!

 Distance: 17.5 miles (+/- 0.5 miles)